kuleshov/gwaskb/README.md

-GWASdb
+GwasKB
 ------

-GWASdb is a machine reading system for discovering associations between genetic mutations and disease from academic papers.
+GwasKB is a machine reading system for discovering associations between genetic mutations and disease from academic papers.

 ## Results